How construction businesses are valued

 Construction business valuation examples

 We have seen a great deal of misinformation on this topic in the market.
-So much so that we encourage you not to take our word for it, but instead, to look at construction businesses on the market to get a feel for what they are asking.
+So much so that we encourage you not to take our word for it, but instead, to look at construction companies on the market to get a feel for what they are asking.

 When browsing the marketplace, keep in mind that unlike with a hot housing market, businesses will almost never sell for full price, sell within the first 6-12 months or get cash closes.